networkx/networkx/doc/source/tutorial.rst

 -------------------------------------

-In addition to constructing graphs node-by-node or edge-by-edge, they can also be generated by:
+In addition to constructing graphs node-by-node or edge-by-edge, they can also be generated by

 1. Applying classic graph operations, such as::